windust/seajug-intro/sections/index.md

 --section--

-## Andrus Adamchik
+## Tatu Saloranta
-- Passionate open-source developer
-- Member of the Apache Software Foundation
-- Started programming in Java back in 1998
-- Founded a number of open-source projects
-  - Apache Cayenne - a developer-friendly ORM
-  - Bootique.io - a lightweight Java app platform
-  - Agrest.io - a framework for dynamic REST services
-  - DFLib - DataFrame for Java
-- Running a software company called ObjectStyle.
+- Seasoned software developer
+- Has been programming for the past 40 years
+- Maintains open-source projects like Jackson, Woodstox (XML), Java UUID Generator, and many others